Reps engage 27 State Houses of Assembly to end malnutrition, food crisis

 He, however, said that Nigeria could find resources to fund its priorities, adding that “Nigeria has been underinvesting, and we are determined to change policies.”

 The Minister of Agriculture, Abubakar Kyari, said, “We need to identify strategies to prevent and alleviate the suffering of our people.
-Malnutrition is a major issue in Nigeria, affecting most children.”
+Manultrition is a major issue in Nigeria, affecting most children.”

-He listed banditry, kidnapping, and policy frame work, among others, as some of the factors responsible for the malnutrition and food crisis in the country.
+He listed banditry, kidnapping, and policy frame work, among others, as some of the factors responsible for the manultrition and food crisis in the country.

 “We are collaborating with ministries and other agencies to ensure food and nutrition security.
 We want to create awareness and collaboration among the three arms of government.